Banking for Non-UK Residents

 We now have an affiliation agreement with the online business banking app: https://www.tide.co/.
 Tide will accept applications for a business bank account for companies controlled by residents in most European countries.
 As with all banks, there are stringent requirements regarding ID and some high-risk or anti-social business activities will not be accepted.
-For the Tide app to work you will need a UK mobile number; please contact us if you need help with this.
+For the Tide app to work you will need a UK mobile number.
 The application to Tide is online, and there is no requirement to attend personally.
 Other online banks occasionally will open business bank accounts for companies owned by European residents.
 It is worth checking with us if our online referral has been unsuccessful.

 We may be able to assist you with a referral to an offshore bank.
 We charge £20+vat for this referral.
 If the bank with which we put you in touch fails to offer you an account or you decide not to proceed with an application or offer, our fee is refundable.
 Banks frequently change their customer profile requirements, and for this reason, we can never be entirely sure that we will be able to make a successful referral.

 There are no legal obligations to open a bank account for your UK company.
 So, if you can use a personal Paypal account or something similar, you may avoid the need to operate a bank account.

 Approach a UK High Street Bank